LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/git/studio.rst

 ::

    $ git push origin master
-   ERROR: Permission to cherylschaefer/communication-log.git denied to pilot.
+   ERROR: Permission to chrisbay/communication-log.git denied to pilot.
    fatal: Could not read from remote repository.

    Please make sure you have the correct access rights and the repository exists.

 Great error message!
-It let us know exactly what went wrong - Pilot does not have security permissions to write to Control's repo.
+It let us know exactly what went wrong: Pilot does not have security permissions to write to Control's repo.
 Let's fix that.

 Step 4: Add A Collaborator To A GitHub Project